neo4j-examples/sdn-university/Readme.md

     # set the connection uri for the Neo4j server
     spring.data.neo4j.uri=http://neo4j:password@localhost:7474
-    # neo4j session scoped to the http session
+    # neo4j session scoped to the web session
     spring.data.neo4j.session.scope=session

 Connecting to an embedded Neo4j instance
 ---------------------------------------
     # application.properties

-    # set the connection uri to a directory on the local filesystem.
-This directory MUST exist
+    # set the connection uri to a directory on the local filesystem, or leave it blank to use an in-memory instance
     spring.data.neo4j.uri=file:///tmp/sdn-university
-    # neo4j session scoped to the http session
+    # neo4j session scoped to the web session
     spring.data.neo4j.session.scope=session

-> Please note, you must supply a physical file location for the database in the uri property - it is not currently possible to use an in-memory instance only.

 To use the Embedded Driver you must also uncomment its dependency declaration in the pom: